 DUC was therefore established in 1962, with the purpose of having the Shell and Gulf oil companies assist the concession-holder – A.P.
 Møller-Mærsk - in making the best possible use of the oil and gas resources.

-In partnership with the other DUC companies, Nordsøfonden is investing DKK 1 billion in the Technical University of Denmark (DTU) research unit known as the Danish Hydrocarbon Research and Technology Centre over a period of ten years.
+In partnership with the other DUC companies, Nordsøfonden is investing DKK 1 billion in the Technical University of Denmark (DTU) research unit known as DTU Offshore over a period of ten years.

-Established in 2014, the centre conducts research targeted at improving the cost efficiency of oil and gas production and reducing its impact on the environment.
+Established in 2014, the centre conducts research targeted to develop research-based technology solutions for the offshore industry in the Danish North Sea.
 Researchers at the centre work closely with other research environments and commercial entities.